9 Best Compostable & Biodegradable Trash Bags To Greenify Garbage Day

 What are acceptable compostable trash bags?

-Check the packaging for the following:
+Check for certifications/logos from the following:

-- TUV AUSTRIA: They provide three different certifications, OK COMPOST HOME S0014 (okay for home composting systems); SOIL S0014 (biodegradable); and OK COMPOST INDUSTRIAL S0014 (okay for industrial composting systems).
+- TUV AUSTRIA: They provide three different certifications, OK compost HOME S0014 (okay for home composting systems); SOIL S0014 (biodegradable); and OK compost INDUSTRIAL S0014 (okay for industrial composting systems).

 - European Bioplastics Standard: This standard, EN 13432 is used for compostable materials that disintegrate after 12 weeks and fully biodegrade after six months.
 Look out for their Seedling Logo.

 So, which is better: biodegradable or compostable trash bags?

 If you’re wondering where to buy biodegradable trash bags, we’ll provide you with a better option: go for compostable instead.

 According to a recent study, degradable bags and biodegradable bags were still able to carry a load of groceries AFTER THREE YEARS IN THE SOIL.